 Unfortunately, many webmasters still fail to give their H1s the attention they deserve.
 So, if you’re looking to craft more “SEO-Friendly” H1s, these are the protocols I follow and recommend you use.

 An SEO H1 Tag should be used sparingly – it doesn’t get more effective the more you have of it.
-In fact, you should only have ONE header 1 in your HTML code.
+In fact, you should only have ONE H1 tag in your HTML code.
 Why?
-Because there is simply no benefit to having more than one H1 tag.
+Because there is simply no benefit to having more than one H1 tag per page.

-In fact, having multiple H1s can be confusing to both site users and search engine bots.
-Your H1 should contain a keyword that you want to rank for (more on that later).
+In fact, having multiple H1 tags on a page can be confusing to both site users and search engine bots.
+Your H1 title tag should contain a keyword that you want to rank your page in search engines for (more on that later).
 So, if you use multiple H1s, the search engine that’s crawling your page may not know which keyword you’re aiming for.
-Each additional H1 could also lessen the ranking pull of those headers, which is the exact opposite of what you’re trying to go for.
+Each additional H1 could also lessen the ranking pull of those headings, which is the exact opposite of what you’re trying to go for.

-What would happen if you clicked on an article that had the header/H1 as “Things to do this summer”, but when you scrolled through the text, it was actually about the best swimsuits you can wear at the beach.
+What would happen if you clicked on a page that had the header/H1 tag as “Things to do this summer”, but when you scrolled through the text, it was actually about the best swimsuits you can wear at the beach.

 While those things might be tangentially-related, you’ll still end up confused, maybe even a little bit betrayed.
 After all, you expected one thing and got another.